extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/operation/setup_ipfabric.rst

   SLX support is available from DC Fabric Automation Suite v1.1 with the following limitations:

 - IP Unnumbered option for p2p_link_range in fabric deployment is not supported.
-- EVPN is not supported in this release, hence any workflows that end with “_evpn” are not supported when configuring SLX devices.
+- EVPN is not supported in this release, therefore any workflows that end with “_evpn” are not supported when configuring SLX devices.
 - BGP peer groups is not supported.

-If you want a different set of configuration parameters or a configuration with **unnumbered** for the IP address, you must create a new IP Fabric and define the values for the configuration parameters.
-The following parameters can be added with the ``bwc dcf fabric config set fabric=<fabric_name> key=<key_name> value=<valu_name>`` command as explained in next section:
+If you want a different set of configuration parameters or a different configuration with **unnumbered** for the IP address, you must create a new IP Fabric and then define the values for the configuration parameters.
+The following configuration parameters can be added with the ``bwc dcf fabric config set fabric=<fabric_name> key=<key_name> value=<valu_name>`` command as explained in next section: